By Rick Steves

 Some sights are notorious for grueling waits.
 These include the Eiffel Tower, Rome's Vatican Museums, Anne Frank's House in Amsterdam, Barcelona's Picasso Museum, and Florence's famous galleries — the Accademia (Michelangelo's David) and the Uffizi (the showcase for Italian Renaissance art).
 At these places, lines are completely avoidable by making advance reservations.
 After learning how simple this is and seeing hundreds of annoyed tourists waiting in lines without a reservation, it's hard not to be amazed at their cluelessness.
 As soon as you're ready to commit to a certain date, book it.

 Sightseeing Passes and Combo-Tickets

 Many tourist destinations offer a citywide sightseeing pass (or "tourist card"), which includes free or discounted entrance to many or most sights for a certain amount of time (usually intervals of 24 hours).
 Many of these deals also include free use of public transit, a brief explanatory booklet, and a map.

 Combo-tickets combine admission to a larger sight with entry to a lesser sight or two that few people would pay to see.
 The bad news: You have to pay for multiple sights to visit one.
 The good news: You can bypass the line at the congested sight by buying your ticket at a less-popular sister sight.
-You can wait up to an hour to get into Rome's Colosseum or Venice's Doge's Palace — or buy a combo-ticket (at another participating yet less-crowded site) and scoot inside.
+You can wait up to an hour to get into Rome's Colosseum or Venice's Doge's Palace — or buy a combo-ticket (at another participating yet less-crowded sight) and scoot inside.

 Whether you have a combo-ticket or pass, never wait at the back of the line if there's any chance you can skip it.
 Don't be shy: March straight to the front and wave your pass or ticket.
 If you really do have to wait with everyone else, they'll let you know.